dart-lang/site-www/src/resources/dartpad-best-practices.md

 ## Ways of using DartPad in tutorials

-The pedagogical principles previously described are realized by configuring DartPad to show demos, exercises and quizzes.
+The pedagogical principles previously described are realized by configuring DartPad to show demos, exercises, and quizzes.

 <div class="row">